SanchiChopra/Graph-Algorithms-Path-Visualizer/README.md

 ## How to Use the App

-A live demo of the application can be found [here](http://agrant16.github.io/path-algorithm-visualizer).
-This app is best viewed and used on screens with a width of 1300px or larger.
 It is a simple React.js app and is not built to be responsive.

 ### Selecting an Algorithm and Running the Visualizer